Analyzing Customer Churn by using Azure Machine Learning

 Figure 7: Features extracted from data source

 Note that this data is private and therefore the model and data cannot be shared.
-However, for a similar model using publicly available data, see this sample experiment in the Cortana Intelligence Gallery: Telco Customer Churn.
+However, for a similar model using publicly available data, see this sample experiment in the Azure AI Gallery: Telco Customer Churn.

 To learn more about how you can implement a churn analysis model using Cortana Intelligence Suite, we also recommend this video by Senior Program Manager Wee Hyong Tok.

 We used the following four machine learning algorithms to build the prototype (no customization):